-Natural Ways To Increase Your "Feel Good" Hormones
+Natural And Guaranteed Ways To Increase Your "Feel Good" Hormones

 Indulge in physical activity for 30 mins or more daily.
 You can choose to walk, run, do yoga or even dance to elevate the feel good factor.
 Bask in sunlight at every given opportunity and fill up more on spicy foods, chocolate, nuts, seeds.
 Try relaxation techniques like listening to calming music or getting a full body massage.
 And yes, don't forget to smile often!